-The Master of Legal Studies program (MLG) is designed for graduate students and professionals who are interested in acquiring legal skills and competencies to enhance their career opportunities but do not intend to practice law.
-The MLG degree provides non-lawyers with a solid understanding of relevant legal issues, and will prepare students to interact most effectively with lawyers and the legal system.
+The Master of Legal Studies (MLG) program is designed for graduate students and professionals who are interested in acquiring legal skills and competencies to enhance their career opportunities but do not intend to practice law.

 Students enrolled in the program pursue a non-thesis Master of Legal Studies degree.
 Students may be enrolled on either a full-time or part-time basis.